IAdmObjectSnapshot

 Remarks

-The GUID returned by the property is a string of hexadecimals.
+The GUID value returned from property is a string of hexadecimals.
 Use this GUID to bind to the directory object directly.

 Adaxes://servername/<GUID=xxx>

-where xxx is the value returned from the GUID property.
+Where xxx is the value returned from the property.

 Name

-Gets the object relative name (RDN).
-This name distinguishes this object among its siblings.
+Gets the object's relative name (RDN).
+This name distinguishes this object from its siblings.
 Example: CN=John Smith.

 • Type: